2016 Detroit Lions season

-The 2016 Detroit Lions season was the franchise's 87th season in the National Football League (NFL), their 83rd as the Detroit Lions, and their third under head coach Jim Caldwell.
-This for first time since 2006 when Calvin Johnson was not on the opening day roster.
+The 2016 season was the Detroit Lions' 87th in the National Football League (NFL), their 83rd as the Detroit Lions and their third under head coach Jim Caldwell.
+This was the first time since 2006 that Calvin Johnson was not on the opening day roster.
 On January 8, 2016, the Lions hired Bob Quinn as general manager.
 This was also the first season in over 40 years in which the Lions had an official cheerleading squad.
 The Lions improved upon their 7–9 record from 2015, and clinched a playoff spot for the first time since 2014—the Lions finished tied with the Tampa Bay Buccaneers for the last NFC playoff spot, but won the tiebreaker based on their record against common opponents.
-However, the Lions were defeated by the Seattle Seahawks in the Wild Card Round and extended their playoff losing streak to nine games.
+However, the Lions were defeated by the Seattle Seahawks in the Wild Card Round and extended their playoff losing streak to nine games, making it the longest losing streak in the playoffs ever.
+The Lions would not return to the playoffs again until 2023, where they would snap that postseason losing streak.
+This was also the last season the Lions would win their annual Thanksgiving Day game until the 2024 season.